Seth Bullock facts for kids

 Having attained some stability in Deadwood, Bullock brought his wife Martha Eccles Bullock and daughter, Margaret, to town from her parents' home in Michigan, where they had been living during this period.
 They subsequently had another daughter, Florence, and a son, Stanley.

 Bullock and Star purchased a ranch where Redwater Creek met the Belle Fourche River and dubbed it the S&B Ranch Company.
-Bullock is also credited with introducing alfalfa farming to South Dakota in 1881.
+Bullock is also credited with introducing alfalfa farming to Dakota in 1881.
 Later, he became a deputy U.S. Marshal, partnered with Star and Harris Franklin in the Deadwood Flouring Mill, and invested in mining, the local growth industry.
 Bullock and Star eventually expanded their business interests to the towns of Spearfish, Sturgis, and Custer.

 Bullock, then a deputy sheriff from Medora, North Dakota, met Theodore Roosevelt in 1884 while bringing a horse thief known as Crazy Steve into custody on the range, near what would become the town of Belle Fourche.
 The two became lifelong friends, Roosevelt later saying of Bullock, "Seth Bullock is a true Westerner, the finest type of frontiersman."
+Bullock was appointed a US Marshal in 1905 by President Theodore Roosevelt and again in 1909 by President William Howard Taft.

 Belle Fourche and the Bullock Hotel